-Concise description

-Type a brief description of each Category A or B RTP in the Concise description field.
-Briefly describe the arrangement(s) or transaction(s), including the facts and circumstances, relevant to the position you are disclosing.
+In the Concise description field, type a brief description of each Category A or B RTP.
+Briefly describe the arrangements or transactions, including the facts and circumstances, relevant to the position you are disclosing.

 Positions covered by a private ruling